 Dr. Ph.
 Martin’s is a well-known, widely-distributed brand of art supplies.
 They mostly specialize in watercolors and inks, and I have to say that I have enjoyed all of the Dr. Ph.
 Martin’s inks that I have tried.
 Their line of Iridescent inks is especially impressive; the colors are beautiful and … well … sparkly, as one would imagine.

 I think my favorite thing about the Iridescent inks is they are fuss-free.
 Out of the four types of metallic inks outlined between Parts I and II of this sparkling inks series of posts, I would say that Dr. Ph.
-Martin’s Iridescent is by far the most convenient to use!
-Really, all you need to do before use is give the ink a vigorous shake to mix everything together, dip your pen in (no need to brush the color on!), and you’ll be rewarded with a splendid, luxe color as shown in the Amy Style envelope below.
+Martin’s Iridescent is the most convenient to use!
+All you need to do before use is give the ink a vigorous shake to mix everything together, dip your pen in (no need to brush the color on!), and you’ll be rewarded with a splendid, luxe color as shown in the Amy Style envelope below.

 PearlEx Powdered Pigments